ankishb/ml-toolbox/readme-with-tick-marks.md

 - [ ] split decimal value

 		for example sales prices is 899.99, 500.01, this .99, .01 can be feature
-- [ ] non-linear dimensionality reduction (PCA, Kernel-PCA, tsne, svd(std scaling after doing this), NMF)
+- [ ] linear/non-linear dimensionality reduction (PCA, Kernel-PCA, tsne, svd(std scaling after doing this), NMF)
 - [ ] outliers handling using matrix factorization